vtripath65/ExcGraph/README.md

 This will generate the output file "load_saved_model.log" along with the png files in the load_model directory.
 The purpose of this directory is to test the model on new external test sets.
 ## Architeture
 ![git_architecture](https://media.github.iu.edu/user/24867/files/5acdadcc-45a0-4b6c-9aa4-53fb47289279)
+Two convolution layers followed by a pooling layers to obtain molecular fingerprint.
+This fingerprint is passed through a feedforward neural network to obtain the predicted emission maxima.
+The node features contain atomic properties and bonding environment along with the eps value (dielectric) of the solvent.
+The solvent index will be the same for all the nodes for a chromophore in a particular solvent.
+Using this as a global property has been tested with no improvement.